openziti-test-kitchen/helm-charts/README.md

 ## Update this repo

+### Manually

+* clone this repo
+* find/update values as needed
+* helm package prometheus-charts/charts/prometheus
+* if you see an error like shown below, run `helm dependency update prometheus-charts/charts/prometheus`:

+    helm package prometheus-charts/charts/prometheus
+    Error: found in Chart.yaml, but missing in charts/ directory: kube-state-metrics

+* run `helm package prometheus-charts/charts/prometheus`
+* this produces a .tgz file at the root folder
+* `git checkout gh-pages`
+* run `helm repo index . --debug`
+* add .tgz and yaml files and commit/push

+### Automatic process coming soon

+Based on the process established by https://netfoundry.github.io/charts - this repo will be updated at some point similarly

 Merge changes to branch "main" to trigger the GitHub Action that runs the Helm releaser script.
  This is configured in the `.github/workflows/release.yml` file.
 This will also merge the necessary index to `gh-pages` branch for GitHub Pages to publish.
 You may verify the rebuild completed by